Four Unique Environments

 Click pic for large map

-The third section of the walk is wild and exposed, which is in contrast to the sheltered Glenelg River.
+The third section of the walk is wild and exposed, in contrast to the sheltered Glenelg River.
 Few beaches in Australia run for 55 kilometres on open sand facing such gigantic surf as the beach of Discovery Bay.
-Sandy beaches make the loudest noise and this beach can really roar.

 There are huge mobile sand dunes around Swan Lake and beautiful deep water just inland at Lake Mombeong.

-The track allows walkers to leave the beach in sections, but it is the 55-kilometre beach and the wild, wild ocean that exhilarates every visitor who dares the isolated shores.
+This 55-kilometre beach showcases the wild, wild ocean that can really roar and it exhilarates every visitor who dares these isolated shores.

 It is best to make your way along the beach section at low tide, rather than negotiate the soft sand above the high tide water line.